Lexus CT 200h (2011-2020) reliability & safety

 |Euro NCAP rating||Adult protection rating||Child protection rating||Safety assist rating|

 The Lexus CT 200h is a bit long in the tooth, but it remains a paragon of reliability, with owners rating its build quality and engine refinement.
-Safety is also a plus point, although the Euro NCAP rating dates back to 2011.
+Safety is also a plus point, although the Euro NCAP rating dates back to 2011 and has now expired.

 Lexus CT 200h reliability & problems

 Lexus is always a strong performer in our Driver Power customer satisfaction survey, as highlighted by some impressive results in 2018.
 The Lexus CT finished joint ninth in the top 10 most reliable new cars with a score of 94.55%.
 Owners praised its build quality and engine refinement.
 Meanwhile, the CT was ranked 30th on the list of the best cars to own, scoring 91.07%.
 Good, solid scores and proof that owners rate their cars over a long period of time.